 Veterinarian and Just Answer expert Dr. Fiona suggests a mixture of 75% cooked white rice and 25% low-fat protein such as boiled chicken breast with any fat scooped off.

 - Ground turkey

 - Plain pumpkin

-This recipe is recommended by veterinarian Karen Becker (see video below) which offers an interesting twist on the classic bland diet recipes many vets recommend.
-She states that even lean hamburger contains fat which is not ideal for a bland diet and can exacerbate the diarrhea and that rice can ferment in the dog's stomach causing gassiness.
+This recipe, recommended by veterinarian Karen Becker (see video below), offers an interesting twist on the classic bland diet recipes many vets recommend.
+She states that even lean hamburger contains fat, which is not ideal for a bland diet and can exacerbate diarrhea, and that rice can ferment in the dog's stomach causing gassiness.
 She therefore suggests cooking ground turkey and adding pureed plain pumpkin (not the pie type with added spices).

 Don't have rice or chicken or hamburger or turkey or pumpkin?
 Don't despair.
 Some scrambled eggs may be an option for your dog's bland diet according to South Peninsula Veterinary Emergency Clinic.

-Disclaimer: this article is not to be used as a substitute for professional veterinary or nutritional advice.
-If your dog has a digestive issue, consult with your vet so any serious conditions can be ruled out.
-By reading this article, you accept this disclaimer.
+Note: If your dog has a digestive issue, consult with your vet so any serious conditions can be ruled out.

 Veterinarian Karen Becker Explains Causes of Diarrhea and the Best Bland Diet

 For Further Reading